 Some invest in long-term care insurance, and while that’ a viable option, it’s an expensive one.
 Many attorneys specializing in elder care law recommend a Medicaid trust.
 Here are some basic facts about Medicaid trusts to help you determine if you or a loved one would benefit from one.

 What is a Medicaid Trust?

 Essentially, a Medicaid trust allows the grantor— the person to whom the assets belong— to transfer their assets into an irrevocable trust, which will be distributed to per the grantor’s instructions after their death.
 The assets are available for the grantor’s use, but they don’t have control over them.

-That said, you can’t transfer assets to a trust days— or even months— before you apply for Medicaid.
-There’s a five year look-back period; basically, Medicaid can look through your assets from as far back as five years prior to determine if you’ll be required to undergo a spend down to qualify.
+With that said, you can’t transfer assets to a trust days— or even months— before you apply for Medicaid.
+There’s a five year look-back period; basically, Medicaid can look through your assets from as far back as five years prior.
+This helps to determine if you’ll be required to undergo a spend down to qualify.

 If you transferred, say, your house into a Medicaid trust just four years ago, you might be forced to sell it in order to qualify for Medicaid.

 This isn’t an attempt to force you to divest yourself of your assets; rather, it’s a response to the rampant, systemic fraud that was all too common within the Medicaid system.

 Remember, Medicaid is intended to serve people who don’t have the money to pay for their care– not millionaires who want to give all their money to their children.

 A Medicaid trust will protect valuable heirlooms or assets you’ve earmarked for your family or friends.
 You won’t have to spend down your assets in order to have your long-term care covered by Medicaid.
 You will be legally disassociated from the assets, so you’ll qualify for Medicaid with ease.